 Supreme Court guidelines on Registration of FIR, including action against officers who don’t register FIR of a cognizable offence.

 FIR is First Information Report as recorded by the Police.
 It is generally termed as Report, and is usually based on a complaint received by the Police from an Informer or a Complainant or an Aggrieved person.
-Registration of FIR is mandatory on commission of a cognizable offence.
-If Police refuses to register FIR the complainant can put an application to Court narrating all facts leading to the complaint.
-The Court then may pass an Order for investigation directing the Police to register FIR and to make investigations, followed by submission of Final Report of Investigation to the Court.
+Registration of FIR is mandatory under Section 154 of CrPC (The Code of Criminal Procedure) on commission of a cognizable offence.

 People usually complaint that registration of FIR is not easy.
 Whereas Section 154 CrPC makes it mandatory for the Police to register FIR whenever complaint for a cognizable offence is received.

 In Lalita Kumari vs Govt. of U.P. & Others – W.P.
-(Crl) 68 of 2008, a 5 Judge Constitution Bench of the Supreme Court stipulated following guidelines for registration of FIR –
+(Crl) 68 of 2008, a 5 Judge Constitution Bench of the Supreme Court stipulated specific guidelines for registration of FIR.
+In fact this judgment is one of the most significant rulings of the Apex Court on the subject of FIRs.

 i) Registration of FIR is mandatory under Section 154 of the Code, if the information discloses commission of a cognizable offence and no preliminary inquiry is permissible in such a situation.